iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.1/report.md

 > Only in 1 language 😒<br> :date: __2020-08-25 09:33:37__

 > App should be available in English.
 International Travelers are a big risk factor and they need to be able to use the app.
 So even before accepting to any terms and conditions it needs to be possible to change to english and maybe some other languages.
 Otherwhise the app is useless.<br> :date: __2020-08-23 10:38:30__

-> Requires location to be turned on.
-And I am not interested in sharing my location constantly with Google!
-Bluetooth is fine, location no-go.
-Svar til developer reply: Det er muligt at smittestop app'en opfører sig pænt, men det er der ingen garanti for at andre apps vil.<br> :date: __2020-08-18 12:05:15__